gcallah/MiscWriting/VoiceOfCommunity/voices.md

 The next form Nisbet examines is the revolutionary community.
 He argues that this form of community was born with the French Revolution, which, as opposed to earlier slave and peasant revolts and palace coups, was not a mere rebellion, but an attempt to completely transform society.
-Famous figures following in the footsteps of the French Revolution include Marx, Lenin, Georges Sorel and Frantz Fanon.
 The revolutionary community shares much in common with the military community, such as a strict command structure and a focus on violence.

 The "ecological community" begins in the west with Saint Benedict.
 The distinctive